 - TSA Blog

 The purpose of this blog is to communicate with the public about all things TSA related.
-It is a good source to find out information about prohibited items and HAZMAT that's frequently found in passenger checked luggage.
+It is a good source to find out information about prohibited items and Dangerous Goods that's frequently found in passenger checked luggage.

 - PMSA DOT Safe Travel